- An Azure Mobility licence (read more here)

-- A virtual network for the machine to run on (which can connect to the internet), and a virtual network subnet - these are needed to connect out to the Storage Platform during the recovery, and for virtual machine connectivity when the recovery is completed
+- A virtual network for the machine to run on (which can connect to the internet), and a virtual network subnet - these are needed to connect out to the Storage Platform during the migration, and for virtual machine connectivity when the migration is completed.

-How to migrate a machine to Azure via the web app
+How to migrate a machine to Azure via the RedApp

 - Go to the Machines section in the sidebar.

 - Drill down to the machine you want to migrate.